qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

 Documenting Processing algorithms
 =================================

-If you want to write documentation for Processing algorithms consider this guidelines:
+If you want to write documentation for Processing algorithms consider these guidelines:

 * don't overwrite existing help files by files from other sources (e.g. QGIS source tree or Processing-Help repository), this files have different formats